 The impact of a diagnosis of dyslexia on Academic Behavioural Confidence

-One aspect of the enquiry aimed to explore how dyslexia becomes known to participants who have declared it.
-The research hypotheses imply that the dyslexia label may be one of the contributing factors to reduced ABC in students with dyslexia.
-The sub-hypothesis was that students whose dyslexia was diagnosed to them as a disability have significantly lower levels of academic confidence when compared with students who were told about their dyslexia by reference to neither diagnosis nor to disability.
-Thus leading to a null sub-hypothesis to test against an alternative:
+This study's hypotheses were grounded on the premise that the dyslexia label may be one of the contributing factors to reduced ABC in students with dyslexia, and which may be especially likely when this label emerged from diagnosing dyslexia as a disability (see sub-ection 2.1(IV)).
+Thus, one aspect of the enquiry explored how dyslexic students were told about their dyslexia.
+A sub-hypothesis was constructed to test whether students whose dyslexia was diagnosed to them as a disability had substantially lower levels of academic confidence when compared with students who were told about their dyslexia, otherwise.
+Hence, a null sub-hypothesis was constructed to test against alternatives:

-H0: the way in which dyslexic students learn of their dyslexia has no impact on their academic confidence;
+H0: the terminology used to inform dyslexic students of their dyslexia has no impact on their academic confidence;

-AH: students whose dyslexia is diagnosed to them as a disability or a difficulty tend to show lower levels of academic confidence in comparison to those who are told about their dyslexia in other ways.
+AH1: students whose dyslexia is diagnosed to them as a disability (or as a difficulty (=AH2); or as a disability or a difficulty (=AH3)) show lower levels of academic confidence in comparison to those who are told about their dyslexia in other ways.

-Respondents who declared their dyslexia were invited to report how they learned about their dyslexia by selecting options to complete a simple statement (Figure 13).
+Participants in this current study who declared their dyslexia were invited to report how they were informed about their dyslexia by selecting options to complete a simple statement (Figure 13).

 Figure 13: Dyslexic students completed a verb-noun option sentence to indicate how they learned of their dyslexia